laytenter/Insider-London/_posts/2016-03-08-exploring-londons-east-end.md

 -------------------

 If you’ve had enough horrible history for the day, there are plenty of contemporary attractions in the East End too.
 There are a number of fascinating museums, including the Museum of London and the Geffrye Museum, as well as the highly acclaimed Whitechapel Art Gallery.
 Columbia Road Flower Market is a fragrant delight, and children will love the Museum of Childhood, a short trip away in Bethnal Green.

-Want to find out more about the history of London’s East End, including some famous and frightening tales?
-Try our <a href="/product/tour-of-east-end-gangs-crimes-and-hasher-times/">East End Walking Tour</a> which exposes the area as more than just a street-art daubed district with historical murder sites.
-You’ll even get to stop for a pint (or a tea or coffee!) in one of the area’s notorious old pubs…